moohiit/watchman-system/README.md

 ## OBJECTIVE

-Our "Gate Entry System" project aims to achieve the following objectives:
+Our "Watchman System" project aims to achieve the following objectives:
 1. Enhance Security Measures:
-   - Implement a secure and reliable gate entry system to prevent unauthorized access.
+   - Implement a secure and reliable Watchman System to prevent unauthorized access.
    - Utilize using unique ID security features to fortify the entry process.
 2. Improve Operational Efficiency:
    - Streamline the entry process to reduce waiting times and congestion at entry points.